Kainat-N/Cat-Dog_Breed_Predictor/README.md

 # Cat and Dog Breed Predictor

 A web application that predicts cat and dog breeds from uploaded images using machine learning.
-Built with Flask, TensorFlow, and modern web technologies.
+Built with Flask and powered by MobileNetV2 architecture for efficient and accurate breed classification.
+The application combines modern web technologies with deep learning to provide real-time predictions.

 ## Features